MRU-CSIS-1501/201804.asg.05.documentation/notes.for.Picture.java.md

 ## What you need to complete

-This sucker is DONE.
-You don't need to add anything here.
+This sucker was completed by the fine folks from Princeton.
+You don't need to do anything here (and neither did I, for which I am profoundly grateful).